thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

 ## Summary

 In this chapter, you learned how use props and state to separate the concerns of a React user interface.
 Specifically, you separated the concerns of a component hierarchy into stateful and stateless components.
-At this point, you're ready to write even more sophisticated React user interfaces.
+While everything might not make perfect sense right now, you're ready to write an even more sophisticated React user interface.

 ## Assignment